Did you know that, on average, only about 2 percent of the consumers who visit your website will convert?

 That’s where search ads again come in.

-The Benefits of Your Cross-Platform Paid Advertising Strategy
+Benefits of a Cross Platform Paid Advertising Strategy

 Why go to what probably seems like a lot of trouble to make a sale?
 Don’t forget that repeat customers are worth 10 times their first purchase!